Using Your Own Transport for Business

-As you are probably aware, the revenue has a tax-free approved system of mileage rates which can be paid to employees without any income tax or NICs.
-Currently the figures are 45p a mile for the first 10,000 business miles in the tax year and 25p for each additional mile over 10,000.
-For NIC purposes there is a flat rate 45p for all business miles.
+As you are probably aware, the revenue has a tax-free approved system of mileage rates, which can be paid to employees without any income tax or NICs.
+Currently, the figures are 45p a mile for the first 10,000 business miles in the tax year and 25p for each additional mile over 10,000.
+For NIC purposes, there is a flat rate of 45p for all business miles.

-My friend gets paid more than these statutory amounts paid to her by her employer so is taxed on the excess usually done through a complicated system of an annual adjustment and then re-adjustment of her tax code.
+My friend gets paid more than these statutory amounts paid to her by her employer, so she is taxed on the excess usually done through a complicated system of an annual adjustment and then re-adjustment of her tax code.

 If her employer had paid her less than these amounts, then she could claim tax relief for the difference.

 Just as an aside – if you take a colleague on a business trip in your own car, the employer could also pay you up to 5p per mile for each passenger free of tax.